orangedaisy/bshowco/_posts/2018-06-06-intelliquip-featured-on-hotjar.md

 ---

-About a year into my job as User Experience Engineer at [Intelliquip, Inc.](https://intelliquip.com), we were confronted with a difficult user flow challenge.
+About a year into my job as User Experience Engineer at [Intelliquip, Inc.](https://intelliquip.com) (now part of [Revalize](/portfolio#revalize)), we were confronted with a difficult user flow challenge.
 We had an existing user set that needed to onboard with a new suite of applications, but their previous account details needed to be updated with some extra details required by the new software.

 As part of the first-time login experience, these special "half-n-half" users were presented with an account details page before completing the login.
 After